See if your employee will remain insured in the Netherlands

 If your employee has been posted to work outside the Netherlands, it is advisable to check whether they will remain insured in the Netherlands, and whether you will have to continue paying social insurance contributions for them.
 This depends partly on the country your employee will be working in.

-- they live in the Netherlands, or
+- live in the Netherlands, or

-- they live in another EU country and work less than 25% of their working hours in that country
+- live in another EU country and work less than 25% of their working hours in that country

 You must deduct social insurance contributions from your employees’ wages and pay them to the Dutch Tax and Customs Administration (Belastingdienst).
 In many countries, the Labour Inspectorate will check whether your employee is covered by social insurance.
 You can prove this with an A1/certificate of coverage.
 Without an A1/certificate of coverage, your employee may not be permitted to work in the other country